-Figure 1 summarises the methodology for the reliability analysis design for lateral cyclic loading.
-The framework starts with the uncertainty quantification from the available data (CPT, cyclic laboratory tests of the soil and metocean & aero-hydroservo-elastic model) and the derivation of the stochastic input variables (soil stiffness, cyclic contour diagram, and storm event).
-The chosen stochastic variables are the inputs of the SCD model.
-Based on the stochastic input variables, a response surface is then trained to yield the same output (in terms of structural tilting) of the 3D FE simulations.
-The response surface is then used to calculate the probability of failure passing through the formulation of the limit state equation and the MC simulation.
-If the calculated probability of failure does not meet the target probability, then the foundation geometry has to be changed and the methodology is repeated to check whether the new design is safe.
+- 110 developed FE simulations plan, the obtained outputs $\theta{calc}$ are used to fit the response function.
+Figure 1 summarizes the methodology for the reliability analysis design for lateral cyclic loading.
+The framework starts with the uncertainty quantification from the available data (CPT, cyclic laboratory tests of the soil and metocean & aero-hydroservo-elastic model) and the derivation of the stochastic input variables (soil stiffness, cyclic contour diagram and storm event).
+Based on the stochastic input variables, a response surface is then trained to yield the same output (in terms of - 115 structural tilting) of the 3D FE simulations.
+The response surface is then used to calculate the probability of failure passing through the formulation of the limit state equation and Monte Carlo simulation.
+If the calculated probability of failure does not meet the target probability, then the foundation geometry has to be changed and the methodology repeated to check whether the new design is safe.